Dear Students and Parents:

 Sarah Lawrence College is committed to promoting good health and meeting the medical needs of its students.
 A health insurance plan is critical in providing peace of mind, knowing that students can receive the services they need in the event of a sickness or injury.

-The College requires all students to carry adequate health insurance to help cover the extra expenses of medical treatment that is not covered by our Health & Wellness Center.
-The Annual Term Student Health Insurance Plan provides coverage to students for the period of August 15, 2016 through August 14, 2017.
-The Plan includes a local and national network of Preferred Providers, and is designed to be an affordable option.
-I urge you to enroll in this Plan for several reasons.
+The College requires all students, except for students in an online-only program, to enroll in the student health insurance plan unless the student submits a waiver form documenting comparable coverage.
+The Annual Term Student Health Insurance Plan covers students from August 15, 2023, through August 14, 2024.
+The Plan includes a local and national network of Preferred Providers and is designed to be a comprehensive option.

 Although many families have some form of health insurance, it's important to ensure that students are adequately covered while attending school.
-All too often situations arise where a student requires medical or mental health care beyond what is available at the SLC Health & Wellness Center, only to discover that their health insurance covers them only in the event of an emergency or in their home geographic region.
-This frequently results in students having to take an otherwise unnecessary leave of absence from college to return home in order to get the treatment they need.
+All too often, situations arise where a student requires medical or mental health care beyond what is available at the SLC Health & Wellness Center, only to discover that their health insurance covers them only in the event of an emergency or in their home geographic region.
+This frequently results in students taking an otherwise unnecessary leave of absence from college to return home to get the treatment they need.
 In other situations, the student’s health insurance plan may provide coverage in New York, but the list of providers they must choose from is extremely limited and often are not close to campus, making access a significant problem.
-SLC Health & Wellness Center staff members are rarely familiar with these providers and therefore cannot assist the student with any recommendations.
-Further, coverage that is provided is often insufficient in meeting the student’s need.
-The result is an added out of pocket expense for parents who must pay privately for adequate care.
+SLC Health & Wellness Center staff members are rarely familiar with these providers and, therefore, cannot assist the student with any recommendations.
+Further, coverage that is provided is often insufficient in meeting the student’s needs.
+The result is an added out-of-pocket expense for parents who must pay privately for adequate care.

-International Students: If you have comparable coverage from a domestic health insurance company with claims paid in the United States, you are eligible to waive the mandatory Student Health Insurance Plan, and have the health insurance charge removed from your student account.
-Non U.S. Based Insurance companies or coverage provided in countries with socialized medicine, including Canada is NOT considered comparable coverage, and you are required to enroll in the Sarah Lawrence College Student Health Insurance Plan.
+Non-U.S. Based Insurance companies or coverage provided from countries with socialized medicine, including Canada is NOT considered comparable coverage, and you are required to enroll in the Sarah Lawrence College Student Health Insurance Plan.

 To assist you in making an informed decision regarding your student’s health insurance needs, here are some general questions to ask your current health plan to ensure that it provides adequate coverage:

 While the majority of students' health issues can be met by The Health & Wellness Center, there are times when outside specialists or additional consultation is warranted.
 At such times, the Student Health Insurance Plan sponsored by Sarah Lawrence College, provides coverage worldwide and allows students to seek care from any licensed provider, once the referral from Sarah Lawrence Health & Wellness Center is made.
-Students also have access to a nationwide Preferred Provider Network, as well as a national network of member pharmacies.
+Students also have access to a nationwide Preferred Provider Network and a national network of member pharmacies.
+The Plan is underwritten by Wellfleet Insurance Company and administered by University Health Plans.
+The Annual Cost of coverage is $4,185 for the period of 08/15/23 - 08/14/24.
+The cost of Spring Term coverage is $2,595 for the period of 01/01/24 - 08/14/24.
+Always go to the on-campus Health and Wellness Center when possible to receive a referral in order to receive the maximum benefits payable by your Student Health Insurance Plan.

 When students use a preferred provider, their out-of-pocket expenses can be limited as students’ coinsurance expenses are based on negotiated Preferred Provider fees.
-The Plan provides coverage for expenses relating to injury or sickness including diagnostic testing, lab and x-ray services, doctor visits, and prescription drugs.
+The Plan covers expenses relating to injury or sickness, including diagnostic testing, lab and x-ray services, doctor visits, and prescription drugs.

-New and Returning students for the Fall 2016 Term who determine that they have existing comparable coverage will need to complete and submit the online Waiver Form by August 1, 2016.
+New students for the Spring 23-24 Term who determine that they have existing comparable coverage will need to complete and submit the online Waiver Form by December 22, 2023.
 It is your responsibility to carefully compare your current health insurance plan with that offered by SLC to ensure that the coverage is truly comparable.
 By completing the online waiver form, you are attesting to the fact that you are familiar with both plans and will be responsible for providing for your student’s medical and/or mental health needs should your own health insurance prove insufficient.
-If you do not have comparable health insurance, or do not complete the online Waiver Form by August 1, 2016, you will be required to purchase the Student Health Insurance Plan, and will automatically be enrolled.
+If you do not have comparable health insurance or do not complete the online Waiver Form by December 22, 2023, you will be required to purchase the Student Health Insurance Plan and will automatically be enrolled.

 Mary Hartnett R.N.